wi1k1n/autoshutterer/README.md

 # Auto Window Shutters Manager

-Automatically controls electric shutters depending on datetime and location (open after the sunrise and close on the sunset).
+Automatically controls electric shutters depending on datetime, location and weather (open after the sunrise and close on the sunset).

 ![](img/final_setup.jpg)